worker-tools/worker-tools.github.io/_tools/middleware.md

 The session object is persisted at the end of the request.

 ### Body Parser
-Because Worker Environments already provide helpers like `.json()` and `.formData()` in the Request type, the need for a body parser is less pronounced.
+Because Worker Runtimes already provide helpers like `.json()` and `.formData()` in the Request type, the need for a body parser is less pronounced.
 The value of Middleware's body parser mainly comes from content negotiation:

 ```js
 router.any('/form', bodyParser(), (request, { accepted, ...ctx }) => {